bagashyt/learn_golang_echo/README.md

-# ProtoBuf
+# GRPC and ProtoBuf

-install and learn how to use protobuf on Golang
+implement GRPC with protobuf

 ## How to setup Protobuf on Ubuntu